ARM-software/acle/cmse/cmse.md

 `TS` bit of `FPCCR`, CMSE assumes that floating point registers never hold secret information.

-An example entry function epilogue can be found in [11.4](#example-entry-functions).
+An example entry function epilogue can be found in [Example entry functions](#example-entry-functions).

 Because of these requirements, performing tail-calls from an entry function is difficult.